 East of the city centre you will find the port built along the Yarra River.
 At the edge of the river, the Victoria Harbour Promenade offers a pleasant moment of relaxation.
 Take a moment to stroll along this small road and take in the sights.
 You can get to the Promenade with the free tram.

 Explore the CBD (Day 2)

 Melbourne’s city centre has many places that cater to a great variety of interests.
 Atypical neighbourhoods, historical monuments, dynamic squares… So many reasons to get lost in these streets!

-Two possibilities are available for you to discover the city centre.
-You can walk from place to place, having your curiosity control your direction.
-A nice and flexible approach to exploring this part of Melbourne.
+The best way to discover the city is to walk from place to place, having your curiosity control your direction.
 An alternative is to have a guide, such as those provided by Free Walking Tours, which are organised daily in the City.

 Anyway, we recommend you to visit: Chinatown, Center Place, the Carlton Gardens and the Melbourne Arcades…